 In fact, the wrong choice of words could even hurt your brand and send your email into the spam folder.
 69% of email recipients report email as spam based solely on the subject line.

-The more times you’re reported as spam, the less deliverable future emails will be, which will negatively affect your ROI.
+The more times you’re reported as spam, the less deliverable future emails will be.
+This will negatively affect your return on investment as well.
 So when sending sales emails, make sure your subject line isn’t foiling your efforts.

-7 Mistakes to Avoid When Writing Email Subject Lines
+7 Common Mistakes to Avoid When Writing Email Subject Lines

 We receive a lot of emails from various companies across different industries every day.
 It surprises us to see businesses pay little to no attention to this integral customer engagement factor.

-You see, an email subject line is like your headline.
+You see, an email subject line is like a headline.
 It is your chance to grab your readers’ attention.
 In fact, advertising legend David Ogilvy gave the utmost importance to his headlines.

 When you have written your headline, you have spent eighty cents out of your dollar. – David Ogilvy